Product Strategy, UX, MVP

 The Flower: starting with the user

-The MVP was built around “the flower”, a personalised visual element generated from the users’ sustainability priorities.
+The MVP is built around “the flower”, a personalised visual element generated from the users’ sustainability priorities.
 Each category has a distinct colour and by selecting their importance, the user creates their own the shape.
-This element serves two functions: a profile identity element during onboarding, and the first layer of fund filtering.
+This element serves two functions: firstly, it is an identity element created during onboarding, and secondly, it is the first layer of fund filtering.

 Instead of dropping users into a list of funds, the experience starts with the user: asking them what matters to them, what they want to prioritise, and how they think about risk.
-This reduced the initial cognitive load and gave users a clear point of reference throughout the experience.
+As a result, this reduced the initial cognitive load and gave users a clear point of reference throughout the experience.

 In testing, the colour coding across sustainability categories was immediately intuitive and became the foundational visual language; “the flower” boosted engagement from the start, landing better than expected.
 The playful tone was valued as unique from other financial platforms.